ChanLumerico/luma/luma/neural/README.md

 ### 7️⃣ Set optimizer, loss function, and LR scheduler

 An optimizer and a loss function must be assigned to the model.
-Learning Rate(LR) scheduler is not necessary.
+Learning Rate(LR) scheduler is optional.

 ```python
 model = MyModel(...)